percona/pxb-docs/docs/xtrabackup_bin/replication.md

 Using this option is always recommended when taking backups from a replica server.

+!!! warning

-**WARNING**: Make sure your replica is a true replica of the source before using it as a source for backup.
+    Make sure your replica is a true replica of the source before using it as a source for backup.
 A good tool to validate a replica is [pt-table-checksum](http://www.percona.com/doc/percona-toolkit/2.2/pt-table-checksum.html).